CSaratakij/MainBlog/content/projects/Doppelganger.md

 At the end, our entire month was gone.
 But we have a strong starting point and an interesting mechanic worth exploring.

 ## Things that I implemented
-This is the technical aspect of the project and it's really long.
+This is the technical aspect of the project and it's quite long.
 If you aren't interested in this topic, you can skip to [How we design a game pacing](#how-we-design-a-game-pacing) .

 ### Game System